Alexandra Mendes

 2. Overlooking hidden dependencies

-• Problem: Windows-specific dependencies like registry access, GDI+, or COM interop may not work cross-platform
+• Problem: Windows-specific dependencies like registry access, GDI+ (the legacy Windows graphics API), or COM interop (code that calls into older Windows Component Object Model libraries) may not survive a cross-platform move.

 3. Underestimating testing complexity

-• Problem: Behaviour changes can arise due to differences in runtime, build systems, or garbage collection
+• Problem: Behaviour can shift thanks to runtime, build-system, or garbage-collection differences.

 4. Choosing the wrong target framework